Houston: Culture

 Located in the American South, Houston is a diverse city with a large and growing international community.
 The Greater Houston metropolitan area is home to an estimated 1.1 million (21.4 percent) residents who were born outside the United States, with nearly two-thirds of the area's foreign-born population from south of the United States–Mexico border since 2009.
 Additionally, more than one in five foreign-born residents are from Asia.
 The city is home to the nation's third-largest concentration of consular offices, representing 92 countries.

 Many annual events celebrate the diverse cultures of Houston.
 The largest and longest-running is the annual Houston Livestock Show and Rodeo, held over 20 days from early to late March, and is the largest annual livestock show and rodeo in the world.
 Another large celebration is the annual night-time Houston Gay Pride Parade, held at the end of June.
 Other notable annual events include the Houston Greek Festival, Art Car Parade, the Houston Auto Show, the Houston International Festival, and the Bayou City Art Festival, which is considered to be one of the top five art festivals in the United States.

 Houston is highly regarded for its diverse food and restaurant culture.
-Several major publications have consistently named Houston one of "America's Best Food Cities".
 Houston received the official nickname of "Space City" in 1967 because it is the location of NASA's Lyndon B. Johnson Space Center.
 Other nicknames often used by locals include "Bayou City", "Clutch City", "Crush City", "Magnolia City", "H-Town", and "Culinary Capital of the South".